timdeschryver/timdeschryver.dev/blog/a-cheat-sheet-to-migrate-from-moq-to-nsubstitute/index.md

 ---
-title: A cheat sheet for migrating from Moq to NSubstitute
+title: A cheat sheet to migrate from Moq to NSubstitute
-slug: a-cheat-sheet-for-migrating-from-moq-to-nsubstitute
+slug: a-cheat-sheet-to-migrate-from-moq-to-nsubstitute
 description: A quick reference to help the migration from Moq to NSubstitute.
 date: 2023-08-14
 tags: dotNET, NSubstitute, Moq, Testing